Halomethane: Chemical building blocks

 Chloromethane and bromomethane are used to introduce methyl groups in organic synthesis.
 Chlorodifluoromethane is the main precursor of tetrafluoroethylene, which is the monomeric precursor to Teflon.

 Safety

 Haloalkanes are diverse in their properties, making generalizations difficult.
 Few are acutely toxic, but many pose risks from prolonged exposure.
-Some problematic aspects include carcinogenicity (e.g., methyl iodide) and liver damage (e.g., carbon tetrachloride).
+Some problematic aspects include carcinogenicity and liver damage (e.g., carbon tetrachloride).
 Under certain combustion conditions, chloromethanes convert to phosgene, which is highly toxic.